jodanelysee/HACK-RU-2025/README.md

 Later variations of this project will use an AI component to return dishes for the user.

-To run the porject locally, you must run "npm start" in the backend folder and run "npm run dev" in the frontend folder.
-You might have to npm dependencies in the frontend and backend folders.
+To run the project locally, you must run "npm start" in the backend folder and run "npm run dev" in the frontend folder.
+You might have to install npm dependencies in the frontend and backend folders.

 For the Hackathon, you must use a hotspot when running the backend to connect to mongoDB, you must be connected to a hotspot since rutgers wifi has mongoDB blocked.
+Otherwise you should be able to run the project normally on your wifi network.

 Hope you guys Enjoy!